 Some are employed in Architecture, Engineering, Information Technology, Marketing, real state, tourism, medical industries, sales and some are domestic helpers.

 No doubt on this large numbers of OFWs in the Gulf as Filipino’s solution to attain financial stability is to work abroad.
-Long time back a lot of Filipinos already traveled in different part of the world to work .
-We cannot questioned them as the opportunity in our country is very limited and job qualifications are more than expected.
+Long time back a lot of Filipinos already traveled in a different part of the world to work.
+We cannot question them as the opportunity in our country is very limited and job qualifications are more than expected.

-(The below 10 to considers are based on my judgement and observations, other expat might have their own perceptions)
+(The below 10 to considers are based on my judgment and observations, another expat might have their own perceptions)

-2. If you’re answer to above is you can make it and your are strong enough, that’s a good sign you have a potential to be a Dubai expat and and you have a chance to finish the employment contract.
-Keep in mind that employment agreement here is between 2-3 years, once you signed it you need to fulfill whatever mentioned in its clause, it is a legal agreement that cannot be change.
+2. If you answer to above is you can make it and you are strong enough, that’s a good sign you have a potential to be a Dubai expat and, and you have a chance to finish the employment contract.
+Keep in mind that employment agreement here is between 2-3 years, once you signed it you need to fulfill whatever mentioned in its clause, it is a legal agreement that cannot be changed.
 Huge penalty to be imposed if you will break it.

-3. But before jumping in processing anything make sure that you are fit to to work, it is suggested to have a medical check up first in our country.
+3. But before jumping in processing anything make sure that you are fit to work, it is suggested to have a medical check-up first in our country.
 There are some experiences of Filipinos who able to landed a job but wasn’t able to pass the medical test.
-Dubai is very strict for those people who had a history of Tuberculosis, HIV and Hepatitis once proven that you had these illness they will process your immediate deportation to home country and will be black listed in entering UAE.
+Dubai is very strict for those people who had a history of Tuberculosis, HIV, and Hepatitis once proven that you had this illness they will process your immediate deportation to the home country and will be black listed in entering UAE.